-For instance, if you’re an optical brand, user intent regarding eyeglass related keywords might differ between singular and plural terms.
-Google might show definitions for the term eyeglass and product sites for eyeglasses (Google it, we did).
+For instance, if you’re an optical brand, user intent regarding eyeglass-related keywords might differ between singular and plural terms.
+Google might show definitions for the term eyeglass and product sites for eyeglasses.

 Plural Or Singular Keywords: Which Should You Use?

 Since you already know that Google interprets singular and plural keywords to be relevant to various search queries, you might stumble upon the question of whether to use plural or singular keywords for your content.

 Here are some differences between singular and plural keyword intent: